 A three-dimensional ultrasound allows doctors to evaluate heart valve functions, the size of the heart's four chambers, and the effectiveness of heart muscle contraction.
 They can also see congenital defects or abnormalities within the heart.
 The 30-minute procedure is non-invasive.

 Performed in the catheterization lab, the carotid angiography is a procedure to see if blockages exist in the carotid arteries, which supply oxygenated blood to the head and neck.
 A contrast solution is injected into the arteries and if a blockage exists, surgeons can open the arteries immediately with stents.

 Pacemaker and defibrillator insertions

-These lifesaving devices can be inserted into patients at the Leesburg Regional Heart Institute’s cath lab.
+These lifesaving devices can be inserted into patients at the The Heart Institute at Leesburg Regional Medical Center's cath lab.
 Pacemakers keep the heart beating at normal rate.
-If the heart beat drops below 60 beats per minute, the pacemaker helps restore the heart’s normal rate.
+If the heart beat drops below 60 beats per minute, the pacemaker helps restore the heart's normal rate.
 Defibrillators are pacemakers also, but they have the ability to correct a dangerous rhythm, often caused by scar tissue and arrhythmia.
 Defibrillators are often used as a preventive measure for patients with weakened hearts.

-The catheterization lab at the Leesburg Regional Heart Institute is open 24 hours a day, seven days a week.
+The catheterization lab at the The Heart Institute at Leesburg Regional Medical Center is open 24 hours a day, seven days a week.
 From the time a patient with chest pains arrives at the hospital to the time a stent procedure is underway takes less than 90 minutes, which is the national standard.